BatoolMM/EVI1-DNMT3/README.md

 ## Force Field

-We used CHARMM36 force field and changed all the setting in the `.mdp` files to mach the CHARMM36 settings
+We used [CHARMM36 force field](http://mackerell.umaryland.edu/charmm_ff.shtml#gromacs) and changed all the setting in the `.mdp` files to mach [the CHARMM36 settings](https://manual.gromacs.org/documentation/2019-rc1/user-guide/force-fields.html).

 ```
 constraints = h-bonds